 See the Summer Symposium page for more information.

 See our In the World page for some past events.

 These are intensive, information-packed workshops giving you better and more effective skills for every aspect of your business and personal life.
 Each includes practice with true-to-life interactive scenarios.
 Workshops are held on Fridays several times each year on the UT campus.
 Each begins with networking from 8:00-8:30 AM and the body of the workshop from 8:30-11:30 AM.
 The cost is $125 which includes the workshop, free parking, and a Certificate of Completion.

-We currently working on the Fall 2017 schedule.
+We currently working on the Summer 2019 schedule.

 The Challenge of Impossible People: Communicating for Success